frc461/website-2013/README.md

 Then install nodejs through your package manager of choice (or however you want to, really, just make sure it works).

-Then go set up `config/initializers/twitter.rb`.
+Then go set up `config/initializers/secret.rb`.
 See the .gitignore in that directory for more info.
-Once you have the correct authentication stuffs in there, add the line `SECRET_CODE = "ASecretCode"` which is the secret code that users need to sign up.
+Once you have the correct twitter authentication stuffs in there, add the line `SECRET_CODE = "ASecretCode"` which is the secret code that users need to sign up.
+Also you need to add the secret code for creating documents, like `DOCUMENT_SECRET_CODE = "AnotherSecretCode"`.

 After all this, you should be able to do `rails server` and access the server at port 3000.